The original purpose of the tdm

 V) NO SIGNS OF A DIVINATION USE OF THE TAROT UNTIL THE END OF THE XVIII th CENTURY

-Back to the XV th century, gnostics (and so christian neo platonists) had a good understanding of the astral world.
-They were aware about the danger of being manipulated by astral entity called archons.
-That’s why they could not use the tarot (nor astrology) for a divination use.
-They clearly made the distinction between the astral world (world of the psyche, governed by the demiurge and archons) and the Pleroma (divine world of light).
+Back to the XV th century, Christian neo platonists had a good understanding of the astral world.
+They were aware about the danger of being manipulated by astral entity called authorities by Saint Paul.
+That’s why they could not use the tarot for a divination use.
+They clearly made the distinction between the astral world and the divine realm .
 They knew that using divination directly interfered with the astral world they wanted to escape from.

 That could explain why no clues or information about a divination use of the tarot has been found, until the end of the XVIII th century with Etteilla and a bit later with Antoine Court de Gébelin.